Wall Street Breakfast: What Moved Markets This Week

 Stocks ended higher Thursday but off their best levels, after the Federal Reserve announced $2.3 trillion in loans to aid the economy during the coronavirus pandemic, overshadowing a record 6.6 million U.S. jobless claims.
 Stocks lost ground following news of an OPEC agreement in principle on production cuts, which fell short of what markets were expecting.
 Mexico has reached an agreement on oil production cuts with OPEC+ after President Trump intervened to resolve the impasse.
 For the holiday-shortened week, the S&P 500 surged 12.1% for its biggest one-week gain since 1974, while the Dow rallied 12% and the Nasdaq jumped 10.6%.

 Airlines could receive details this weekend about terms of the government payroll grants that could total $25B.
 Cargo carriers are also waiting to hear on $4B worth of grants.
-American Airlines (NASDAQ:AAL), United Airlines (NASDAQ:UAL), Delta Air Lines (NYSE:DAL), Southwest Airlines (NYSE:LUV), JetBlue (NASDAQ:JBLU) and Alaska Airlines (NYSE:ALK) are expected to haul in around 90% of the package, according to Reuters.
+American Airlines (AAL), United Airlines (UAL), Delta Air Lines (DAL), Southwest Airlines (LUV), JetBlue (JBLU) and Alaska Airlines (ALK) are expected to haul in around 90% of the package, according to Reuters.
 Sources indicate that the Treasury Department received 275 applicants for the aviation grants.

-Lazard (NYSE:LAZ) and Evercore (NYSE:EVR) have been tapped by Boeing (NYSE:BA) to help it sift through various funding strategies - be it government or private options, or a combination of both.
+Lazard (LAZ) and Evercore (EVR) have been tapped by Boeing (BA) to help it sift through various funding strategies - be it government or private options, or a combination of both.
 While the feds have targeted about $17B of the recently rushed-through $2T stimulus to Boeing and its suppliers, that relief comes with conditions - reducing executive pay, limits on capital returns, retaining most workforce.
 The hiring of Lazard and Evercore suggests Boeing is more interested in advice, rather than underwriters, at this time.

 Efforts in the U.S. appear to be dependent on testing far more Americans than has been possible to date, though planning is still in the early stages.
 The economy would likely be reopened in phases, beginning in smaller cities and towns in states that haven't yet been heavily hit by the virus.
 New York reported its largest single-day COVID-19 death toll at 713 fatalities on Tuesday, while the number of U.S. cases surpassed 400,000.
 Nationwide coronavirus infections already reached 200,000 on April 1, meaning the country has doubled its confirmed case count in just one week.